 Fatty Liver: Losing Weight Too Fast – Should You Worry?

 What happens if you lose weight too fast when starting your diet to reverse fatty liver?
-You’ve probably seen or heard in many places that rapid weight loss can make your fatty liver worse (or even be a cause for fatty liver).
+You’ve probably seen or heard in many places that rapid weight loss can make your fatty liver worse

-First, let’s understand what “too fast” really means.
 Generally speaking, a healthy rate of weight loss is up to 2 pounds (around 1 kg) per week.
 If you’re around this mark, there’s no reason to worry.
 But what if you lose weight a bit faster, especially during the first few weeks of dieting?

-For example, when I started dieting to reverse my fatty liver, in the first month or two, I was actually losing up to 3.3 pounds (1.5kg) per week.
 That was a bit faster than what’s recommended, and I was concerned.
 But even with that faster rate, I was able to reverse my fatty liver and regain my health.

 I was pretty overweight, on the brink of obesity, with a BMI of around 29.
-When I dropped my caloric intake from whatever I was having to a healthier amount of a bit under 2,000 calories per day, the caloric deficit was so great that my weight loss was more substantial.
+When I dropped my caloric intake from whatever I was eating to a healthier amount of a bit under 2,000 calories per day, the caloric deficit was so great that my weight loss was more substantial.
 So my body responded by shedding pounds quickly.

 However, as time went on, my rate of weight loss slowed down, even though I was still eating the same amount.
 This plateau is natural and expected.
 And that is when I started adding exercise into my life, as well as dealing with dieting fatigue.